Rochdale Hornets: Summer era

-In the closed season the club faced up to the reality and limitations of its co-operative ownership model.
+In the closed season the club looked into changes of its co-operative ownership model.
 CEO Steve Kerr who had been mandated to seek investment approached former Swinton Lions Chairman Andy Mazey.
-Following a series of talks Andy headed up a consortium to include club president Paul Ormerod, and his former Swinton associates Tony Sheridan, Richard Hayes and Peter Smith.
-A proposal to take over the club and convert it back into private ownership was tabled and a special resolution passed on December 23, 2019, to change the business model after a number of presentations and supporter engagement sessions.
+Following a series of talks Mazey headed up a consortium to include club president Paul Ormerod, and his former Swinton associates Tony Sheridan, Richard Hayes and Peter Smith.
+A proposal to take over the club and convert it back into private ownership was tabled and a special resolution passed on 23 December 2019 to change the business model after a number of presentations and supporter engagement sessions.

 In June 2020 it was announced the conversion of Rochdale Hornets RLFC Society Ltd (IPS) to Rochdale Hornets RLFC Ltd (PLC) has formally completed.

+The return of former player Matt Calland as head coach proved to unsuccessful with Calland leaving the club in August 2022 to be replaced by his assistant Coach Gary Thornton.

 Stadiums

 1894–1988: Athletic Grounds

 Rochdale moved to the Athletic Grounds in 1894.
 Their first game at their new home took place in September 1894 against Crompton.
 Between 1896 and 1900, Rochdale Association Football Club played at the Athletics Grounds.
 Hornets became tenants of the ground in 1900 and purchased the ground in 1913.

 The highest attendance at the Athletic Grounds was the 1924 Challenge Cup final between Oldham and Wigan when 41,831 saw Wigan win 21–4.

 Hornets borrowed £3,000 from the Rugby Football League in 1954 to build a new covered outer boundary wall and new turnstiles for the main entrance and Waithlands.
 The highest attendance for a league match was set on Saturday 16 October 1954, Hornets lost 4–18 to local rivals Oldham in front of 19,654 spectators.
 In 1987 both Rochdale Hornets and Rochdale A.F.C. were in financial trouble.
 First to receive an offer for their ground, Hornets accepted Morrison's £2.6m offer for the Athletic Grounds and, following the sale of the land bought a half share in Rochdale A.F.C.'s Spotland Stadium, thus saving both clubs.